Marin Jurić Čivro: Music career

 On 16 June 2015, Jurić released his debut single "Dobro jutro svima".
 On 23 December 2019, Jurić was announced as one of the 16 participants in Dora 2020, the national contest in Croatia to select the country's Eurovision Song Contest 2020 entry, with the song "Naivno".
+On 5 December 2024, Jurić has been announced as one of the 24 participants in Dora 2025,the national contest in Croatia to select the country's Eurovision Song Contest 2025 entry, with the song Gorjelo je from the author Ivan Dečak.